Equivalency Assessment Policy

 In order to be considered for an Equivalency Assessment of your credentials and qualifications, any applicant must be able to provide evidence of minimum requirements.
 In its assessment process, the NDHCB uses four (4) minimum criteria that must be met before it can proceed further:

-Criterion 1 - the applicant must have graduated with a diploma or its equivalent, in dental hygiene.
+Criterion 1 - the applicant must have graduated with a diploma/degree or its equivalent, in dental hygiene.

 Criterion 2 - the dental hygiene program must be established as a separate school, faculty, division or department recognized by the appropriate government agency in the country/jurisdiction where the program is established at a post-secondary institution which is also recognized by the appropriate government agency.